DCHCQCS/DCHCQCS.github.io/_talks/talk3.md

 This workshop session delves into several critical facets of achieving security within classical-quantum integration:

 - Migration of classical systems to post-quantum cryptography.
+- Use of Quantum Cryptography, and particularly Quantum Key Distribution.
 - Measuring the adoption rate of quantum-resistant cryptographic protocols and secure quantum secret exchange.
 - Ensuring security in both local and distributed quantum computations.
 - Safeguarding the quantum hardware supply chain amidst shifting geopolitical landscapes.